 How do I join this lawsuit?

-You do not have to do anything to join or be considered a part of this class action lawsuit.
-For most class actions, consumers only need to mobilize if a case settles, at which time they may have to submit a claim via the web to receive a piece of whatever settlement has been agreed upon.
+In general, you don't have to do anything to join a class action.
+For most cases, consumers covered by the suit will only need to mobilize if a case settles, at which time they may have to submit a claim via the web to receive a piece of whatever settlement has been agreed upon.

 How will I know if this lawsuit settles or gets dismissed?